 - Solving for the buyer: Focusing on a specific transaction and attracting buyers to a current and live transaction rather than a (dead) marketplace with a potential for future transaction.
 Groupon never had a ghost town problem.
 With only one transaction hosted per day (initially), the consumers visiting the site had a clear call to action, instant gratification with the groupon available for download and an incentive to spread the word among other consumers (initially because a deal needed to gather demand to tip and go live, and later by incentivizing users if their referrals bought deals).

 - Solving for the seller: Allowing the seller to back out if a minimum number of buyers were not achieved.
 This minimum number is, to some extent, at the discretion of the seller.

 Groupon achieved two things very well: It reduced the critical mass for a transaction to a small and easily achievable number (One seller and as many buyers as are required to hit the tipping point, often less than 30).
 Secondly, it focused on the transaction.

 It’s so simple and intuitive, it’s almost strange that such few marketplaces in the past seeded their marketplace with the lure of an immediate transaction.

 Alleviate concerns with usage to spark transactions

-When Paypal started building out its payments network, it faced not only the problem of getting both sides in, it also faced multiple concerns regarding online payments which was still new as a concept.
-One of the moves that helped Paypal gain traction early on was creating immediate gratification.
+When PayPal started building out its payments network, it faced not only the problem of getting both sides in but also faced multiple concerns regarding online payments which were still new as a concept.
+One of the moves that helped PayPal gain traction early on was creating immediate gratification.
 New users on the system were excited about the fact that payments transfer was immediate without the end user having to worry about the risk of fraud.
 While this resulted in a crazy burn rate for the company, it solved the two key concerns that online users had.

 Bring in the neighbors